pbrisbin/aurget/doc/aurget.1.md

 `--[no]edit`
   Always present PKGBUILDs for editing before sourcing.
 See `EDITING PKGBUILDS`.

+`--[no]discard`
+  Discard sources after a successful build.

 `--ignore` *PACKAGE*
   Ignore the given package.

 `--nocolor`
   Disable color.
 See `COLOR`.

+`--noconfirm`
+  Auto answer all prompts with their default choice.

 `-h`, `--help`
   Print brief usage instructions.